la2050/challenge/_2021/learn/armenian-professional-society.md

   by surveying award recipients and making sure these awards are ultimately used to advance the individual professionally.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '120' Describe how Los Angeles County will be different if your work is successful.: >- Currently, there are over 250,000 individuals on Armenian descent living in the greater Los Angeles area.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '120' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '500' Describe how Los Angeles County will be different if your work is successful.: >- Currently, there are over 250,000 individuals on Armenian descent living in the greater Los Angeles area.
 WIth the proper networking and structure, the